 The Board of Directors has authorized the Company to purchase its common stock, from time to time, in the open market or through privately negotiated transactions.
 The Company has not repurchased any shares under this authorization since 2000.
-As of December 31, 2007, 548,278 shares remain available for repurchase.
+As of December 31, 2008, 548,278 shares remain available for repurchase.

 The Company reports comprehensive income in accordance with SFAS No. 130, "Reporting Comprehensive Income."
-Accordingly, the Company's accumulated other comprehensive income is reported in the Common Stockholders' Equity section of the Consolidated Balance Sheets, the Consolidated Statements of Common Stockholders' Equity and the related other comprehensive income is reported in the Consolidated Statements of Income and Comprehensive Income.
+Accordingly, the Company's accumulated other comprehensive income is reported in the common stockholders' equity section of the consolidated balance sheets, the consolidated statements of common stockholders' equity and the related other comprehensive income is reported in the consolidated statements of income and comprehensive income.
 The Company reports its unrealized gains on investments as other comprehensive income and accumulated other comprehensive income.
 Prior to the fourth quarter of 2006, a portion of the Company's minimum pension liability had been charged to accumulated other comprehensive income or loss.
 During the fourth quarter of 2006, the Company recorded a regulatory asset for its minimum pension liability as it anticipates recovery of its future pension expense through customer rates.
-Concurrent with this adjustment in the fourth quarter of 2006, the minimum pension liability was adjusted through other comprehensive income and removed from accumulated other comprehensive income.
+Concurrent with this adjustment in the fourth quarter of 2006, the minimum pension liability was adjusted through other comprehensive income and removed from accumulated other comprehensive income and removed from accumulated other comprehensive income of liability was adjusted through other comprehensive income and removed from accumulated other comprehensive income.